 What I've yet to hear you hear, though, is kind of an explanation as to how that's possible.

-Everything Joe is doing, everything Pelosi's doing, everything Schumer's doing is in accordance with their new Green Deal.
+It just doesn't seem practical to, you know, everything Joe is doing, everything Pelosi is doing, everything Schumer's doing is in accordance with their new Green Deal.

 Okay.

-But a bartender just becomes, you know, elected to Congress and then everyone's suddenly scared of her?
+But a bartender just becomes, you know, elected to Congress and then everyone's suddenly scared of her.

 I don't understand that.